FRosner/outpourings/docker/blog_post.md

 By now, many people are using Docker on a daily basis.
 What benefits do containers add?
 What does Docker offer that was not there before?
 In the end everything you need for containerizing your applications was already available in Linux for a long time, wasn't it?

-Let's look at some opportunities (not an exhaustive list of course) that you have when moving to a container based setup.
+Let's look at some opportunities (not an exhaustive list of course) that you have when moving to a container-based setup.
 Of course there are not only opportunities, but also challenges that might give you a hard time when adopting Docker.
 We are also going to name a few in this section.

 ## Opportunities